kshitimehta/kshitimehta/README.md

 * I have done multiple projects ranging from the field of SDE , Backend to MLE and Data Science :file_cabinet: .

-* I am currently brushing up my skills and plan to learn in depth Machine Learning and Data Science .
+* I am currently brushing up my skills and plan to learn in depth Machine Learning and Data Science.

-* I am willing to work on free-lance projects and would love to contribute to open source projects :bulb:
+* I am willing to work on free-lance projects and would love to contribute to open source projects.

-* Connect with me on LinkeDin :fireworks: [LinkedIn Profile](https://www.linkedin.com/in/kshitimehta/) :sparkler:
+* Connect with me on my [LinkedIn Profile](https://www.linkedin.com/in/kshitimehta/)

 ## Tech Stack :computer: